 Happy Royal Wedding Day!
 (If you care about such things.
 Otherwise, ah-ah-ah-ah-ah, wah wah wah.)
 A recent post on one of the Facebook astronomy pages got me to wondering about who does what when it comes to customer service in the astronomy biz.
 Particularly, what are the heavy hitters doing – Celestron, Meade, Skywatcher, Orion, Explore Scientific.

-Before I go on, while some of the “information” here, and yeah, note the scare quotes there, is based on actual reports from others, some of it is gossip and rumor.
-These work together to form a company’s reputation, whether for good or ill.
+Before I go on, while some of the “information” here is based on actual reports from others, some of it is gossip and rumor, and yeah, note the scare quotes there.
+These are just various anecdotes from various astropeeps across the internet.
+But remember, the plural of “anecdote” is not “data”.
+In other words, anecdotal evidence is not enough to prove anything.
+However, regardless, these anecdotes do work together to form a company’s reputation, whether for good or ill.
 So take this post with a grain of salt.

 Let’s begin with Explore Scientific.
 First of all, let’s start with their warranty.
 It is a lifetime transferable warranty.
 That means that no matter where you got it from, if you bought it directly from ES, if you bought it indirectly from an astroshop, if you bought it from some guy on the internet, or even if you bought it off of the back of a truck, as long as it has Explore Scientific stamped on it, they will stand behind and service their product.
 It just doesn’t get any better than that.